 First, the RFP team must come together to decide exactly what they’re looking for.
 Organizations should gather end-users, IT, finance, any other teams who will be impacted by the procurement decision or need to sign off on it.

-Together, they should define the challenge they want to overcome or goal they want to achieve, as well as what success will look like.
+Together, they should define the RFP, meaning the challenge they want to overcome or goal they want to achieve, as well as what success will look like.

 Next, it’s time to write the RFP.
 While you’ll want to craft questions that speak to your specific needs and situation, the following RFP questions can help in almost every case.